 If the claimant goes directly to you, there is an opportunity for both parties to rectify the problem before a third party gets involved.
 Disputes can widely vary, but in nearly all cases it will save both parties time and headaches if it is handled without a third party.
 However, if you cannot come to an understanding or an agreement, the claimant can choose to go to a third party such as the CCB or a civil court, or decide to let the problem go.

-At any point in this process you and the claimant can handle the dispute outside of the third party.
-The dispute can be dropped at any point as well.
-You will have many opportunities to plead your case to either the CCB or a civil court.
-There are so many options to resolve the conflict before it will get to a bond claim.
+You and the claimant can handle the dispute outside of the third party at any point in this process.
+The dispute can also be dropped at any time.
+You will have many opportunities to plead your case to the Construction Contractors Board or a civil court.
+So many options exist to resolve the conflict before it gets to a bond claim.
 However, if it does get to the end with both parties disagreeing and a civil judgment is placed against you with no more means of fighting it, then it is best to make payment on that judgment.

-Contact Jet upon receipt of a claim notice and we will take a thorough review of the details.
+Contact Jet upon receipt of a claim notice, and we will take a thorough review of the details.
 While Jet’s claims department works hard to protect contractors from claims, there is only so much we can do after a court makes a judgment against you.
-The contractor license bond is in place for the sole purpose of covering a court judgement brought to the CCB as a result of a construction related dispute.
+The contractor license bond is in place for the sole purpose of covering a court judgment brought to the Oregon Construction Contractors Board as a result of a construction-related dispute.
 The contractor must make the payment of the court judgment, or risk a bond claim if it is not paid in a timely manner.
-Any dispute between a contractor and a claimant can be handled prior to a court judgement through direct resolution between both parties, or through mediation with the CCB.
+Any dispute between a contractor and a claimant can be handled prior to a court judgment through direct resolution between both parties, or through mediation with the CCB.